British humour

 British humour carries a strong element of satire aimed at the absurdity of everyday life.
-Common themes include sarcasm, tongue-in-cheek, banter, insults, self-deprecation, taboo subjects, puns, innuendo, wit, and the British class system.
+Common themes include sarcasm, tongue-in-cheek, banter, insults, self-deprecation, taboo subjects, puns, innuendo, wit and the British class system.
 These are often accompanied by a deadpan delivery which is present throughout the British sense of humour.
 It may be used to bury emotions in a way that seems unkind in the eyes of other cultures.
 Jokes are told about everything and almost no subject is off-limits, though a lack of subtlety when discussing controversial issues is sometimes considered insensitive.
 Many British comedy series have become successful internationally, serving as a representation of British culture to overseas audiences.

 Themes

 Some themes (with examples) that underpinned late-20th-century British humour were:

 Innuendo

-Innuendo in British humour is evident in the literature as far back as Beowulf and Chaucer, and it is a prevalent theme in many British folk songs.
-Shakespeare often used innuendo in his comedies, but it is also often found in his other plays.
+Innuendo in British humour is evident in the literature as far back as Beowulf and Geoffrey Chaucer, and it is a prevalent theme in many British folk songs.
+William Shakespeare often used innuendo in his comedies, but it is also often found in his other plays.
 One example in Hamlet act 4 scene v reads:

 Young men will do't if they come to't / By Cock, they are to blame.

 Restoration comedy is notorious both for its innuendo and for its sexual explicitness, a quality encouraged by Charles II (1660–1685) personally and by the rakish aristocratic ethos of his court.

 In the Victorian era, Burlesque theatre combined sexuality and humour in its acts.
 In the late 19th century, magazines such as Punch began to be widely sold, and innuendo featured in its cartoons and articles.